 SFA (Oxford) regularly receives requests to provide independent valuations and assessments of individual investment cases.

-Leveraging the team's extensive experience of exploration, project appraisal, mine operation management, mineral processing, marketing, mining finance and mineral economics, and covering a range of metals, they are able to make a rapid, accurate assessment of an asset or situation, from technical, financial and strategic viewpoints.
+Leveraging its extensive experience of exploration, project appraisal, mine operation management, mineral processing, marketing, mining finance and mineral economics, and covering a range of metals, the SFA team is able to make a rapid, accurate assessment of an asset or situation, from technical, financial and strategic viewpoints.

-We have carried out valuation assignments ranging from PGM assets in Southern Africa, cobalt-rich deposits in the DRC, to gold mines in Papua New Guinea.
+We have carried out valuation assignments ranging from PGM assets in Southern Africa and cobalt-rich deposits in the Democratic Republic of the Congo (DRC), to gold mines in Papua New Guinea.

 Valuations by SFA (Oxford) have led to asset sales for major producers as well as for junior mining companies.